HOW TO FIND A (REAL!) LITERARY AGENT

 I used to think writers had short fingernails because they typed all the time.
 Hah!
 I finally figured it out…it’s the WAITING.

-So what’s a first time aspiring author to do?
+So what’s an author to do?
 How long should you wait?

 Well, in the first place, if you’re at the beginning stage of querying agents or editors, don’t wait.
 Multiple queries are not the same thing as multiple submissions, and nobody expects you to send in one query, then wait until the recipient replies before sending in another.
 If you can genuinely target 100 agents or editors that your manuscript would be appropriate for, then you’re free to send off 100 queries.
 I usually suggest to my students that they do it in batches of 10-20 at a time, and that they keep a record of it, in a notebook or, if they’re computer-savvy, in a database.

-Okay, let’s assume that your query letter is terrific, a real whiz bang showstopper, and you get responses from agents or editors asking to see the work.
+Okay, let’s assume that your query letter is terrific, a real whiz bang showstopper, and you get responses from agents asking to see the work.

 Starting work on a new project will help you through those months of waiting.